Part 2: Lyrics

 - For whatever reason, Genius doesn't always use normal spaces to separate words.
 I've sometimes seen Genius include other Unicode spaces that look identical to spaces, but might not be properly parsed by UltraStar-Creator -- for example, the four-per-em space.
 You may want to put your text into a Unicode inspector to ensure that all of the spaces in the lyrics are actually spaces.

 Another bonus: when you find lyrics yourself, you usually don't have to figure out where line breaks go.
-In this case, I might only barely touch the line breaks go for stylistic reasons.
+In this case, I might only barely touch line breaks for stylistic reasons.
 You will probably only have to touch line breaks (i.e. add them yourself) if you get a very long line of lyrics.
 Some editors, like Yass Reloaded, will warn you if a line is too long.

 About punctuation and paragraph breaks